bottlenoselabs/c2cs/README.md

 Automate the generation the C# bindings by compiling/parsing a C `.h` file.
 The C API (application programmer interface; those functions you want to call) is tranpiled to C# for the target platform (a Clang target triple `arch-vendor-os-environment`) for use via P/Invoke (platform invoke).

 All C extern functions which are transpiled to `static` methods in C# using `DllImport` attribute.
 Includes the C types which are found through transitive property to the extern functions such as: `struct`s, `enum`s, and `const`s.
 C# `struct`s are generated instead of `class`es on purpose to achieve 1-1 bit-representation of C to C# types called *blittable* types.
 For more details why blittable types matter see [docs/LESSONS-LEARNED.md#marshalling](./docs/LESSONS-LEARNED.md#marshalling).
-What's additionally neat about having a 1-1 bit-representation is that `C2CS` can find ["holes" or "slop"](http://www.catb.org/esr/structure-packing/#_padding) in C structs similiar to what [`pa_hole` can do on Linux](https://linux.die.net/man/1/pahole).
+What's additionally neat about having a 1-1 bit-representation is that `C2CS` can find [padding, "holes", or "slop"](http://www.catb.org/esr/structure-packing/#_padding) in C structs similiar to what [`pa_hole` can do on Linux](https://linux.die.net/man/1/pahole).

 This is all accomplished by using [libclang](https://clang.llvm.org/docs/Tooling.html) for parsing C and [Roslyn](https://github.com/dotnet/roslyn) for generating C#.
 All naming is left as found in the C header `.h` file(s).